pangolingo/goodreads-library-helper/README.md

 This allows you to walk into the public library and quickly look through the books on your Goodreads to-read list, in order to find the ones you want to check out.

+## Todo

+- works offline
+- make it look nice
+- fetch multiple pages of books on a shelf